mhayes853/swift-operation/Sources/Query/Documentation.docc/Articles/QueryDefaults.md

 - Deduplication
 - Retries
 - Automatic Fetching
-- Refetching when the network comes back online and when the app reenters from the background.
+- Refetching when the network comes back online
+- Refetching when the app reenters from the background

 **Mutations**
 - Retries